How to Sleep on the Plane to Japan

 People fall asleep faster if they are wearing socks – says science!

-If you do want a little something to relax you try the natural sleep hormone melatonin or, products containing valerian (Note: This shouldn’t be used with other sedative medications or substances including alcohol, if you’re pregnant or have liver problems.
+If you do want a little something to relax, you can try the natural sleep hormone melatonin or products containing valerian (Note: This shouldn’t be used with other sedative medications or substances, including alcohol, if you’re pregnant or have liver problems.
 Check for other contraindications here).

-If you’re thinking of using sleeping tablets to calm your nerves, try natural calmers like Rescue Remedy instead.
+If you’re considering using sleeping tablets to calm your nerves, try natural calmers like Rescue Remedy.

 Once on Board